scmschmidt/trento_checks_for_supportconfig/README.md

 **Chances: :frowning_face:**

 This is a complex gatherer and from reading the description it uses a unix socket connection with `/tmp/.sapstream5xx13`.
-Besides the fact, that those data is not part of the supprotconifg, this approach would require to write a programm that present the data via a socket to the gatherer.
+Besides the fact, that those data is not part of the supportconfig, this approach would require to write a program that present the data via a socket to the gatherer.

 ## `saphostctrl`
 https://github.com/trento-project/agent/blob/main/internal/factsengine/gatherers/saphostctrl.go \
 **Chances: :frowning_face:**

 Executes `/usr/sap/hostctrl/exe/saphostctrl -function FUNCTION`.
 Regardless which functions are supported, the data is not part of the supportconfig.
 For checks to work the required data/dumps must be provided by other means.

 ## `sap_profiles`
 https://github.com/trento-project/agent/blob/main/internal/factsengine/gatherers/sapprofiles.go \